 US Supreme Court Agrees with California Church Disputing Governor Newsom’s Coronavirus Restrictions for Religious Service

-Priest with protective face mask in a church during Covid or Coronavirus emergency, reopening church to celebrate mass Photo Source: Priest with protective face mask in a church during Coronavirus emergency, reopening church to celebrate mass (Adobe Stock Image)
+A masked individual in church attire adjusts candles next to a floral arrangement on an altar.
+Photo Source: Priest with protective face mask in a church during Coronavirus emergency, reopening church to celebrate mass (Adobe Stock Image)

 California Governor Gavin Newsom lost ground in a new US Supreme Court ruling yesterday that sided with a church that had defied the governor’s temporary order to restrict religious services.
 The justices tossed out the order from the federal trial court in the Central District of California, which had previously upheld the governor’s COVID-19 restrictions for places of worship and other venues.